275-251-Great Vocals

 258. LE FLEUR QUE TU M’AVAIS JETEE (The Flower Song) “Carmen” (1984)

-Vocalist: Placido Domingo (The Orchestre national de France / Lorin Maazel cond.)
+Vocalist: Placido Domingo (The Orchestre National de France / Lorin Maazel cond.)

 Writer/Composer: Georges Bizet / Henri Meilhac /Ludovic Halevy (1875)

 This extraordinary vocal, (his 4th on our list) by the legendary Spanish Opera singer, really delivers in this successful film in a wonderful, stunning rendition of Bizet’s controversial Spanish Opera.
-The piece was accepted and extolled for his passionate vocal performance.
-Many consider his version of the aria as the best of all time, his full-bodied powerful tenor soars with feeling and gusto.
-One musical commentary said, “His consummate musical artistry, his remarkable durability, sustain importance to the opera world.” …Power-packed Passion!
+The piece was accepted and extolled, lauded and praised for his passionate vocal performance.
+Many consider his version of the aria as the best of all time, his full-bodied powerful tenor soars with feeling, conviction and gusto.
+Imagine Domingo as Don Jose as he confesses his overwhelming, destructive love for the reckless, untamable gypsy, Carmen—and she escapes his custody!
+One musical commentary put it this way, “His consummate musical artistry, his remarkable durability, sustain importance to the opera world.”
+Among the greatest male arias ever performed…A Truly Power-packed Passion!

 https://youtu.be/vHnl29pnSuc?si=-Spvg_WWcjC_h--g